-2. Mr. McNamara, who is a director of the Company, is a principal of The Hampstead Group, the private investment firm that sponsors Knowledge Capital, and therefore may be deemed the beneficial owner of the Common Stock and the warrants of Common Stock held by Knowledge Capital.
-Mr. McNamara disclaims beneficial ownership of the Common Stock and warrants of Common Stock held by Knowledge Capital.

-3. The share amounts include those held for Donald J. McNamara by the Donald J. and Joan P. McNamara Foundation with respect to 23,000 shares.
-Mr. McNamara is the trustee of his foundation, having sole voting and dispositive control of all shares held by the foundation, and may be deemed to have beneficial ownership of such shares.
+- (1) Mr. McNamara, who is a director of the Company, is a principal of The Hampstead Group, the private investment firm that sponsors Knowledge Capital, and therefore may be deemed the beneficial owner of the Common Stock held by Knowledge Capital.
+Mr. McNamara disclaims beneficial ownership of the Common Stock held by Knowledge Capital. - (2) The share amounts include those held for Donald J. McNamara by the Donald J. and Joan P. McNamara Foundation with respect to 23,000 shares.
+Mr. McNamara is the trustee of his foundation, having sole voting and dispositive control of all shares held by the foundation, and may be deemed to have beneficial ownership of such shares. - (3) Information for William Blair & Co. and Dimensional Fund Advisors is provided as of September 30, 2013, the filing of their last 13F Reports.

-- (4) Information for William Blair & Co. and Dimensional Fund Advisors is provided as of September 30, 2012, the filing of their last 13F Reports. - The share amounts indicated include unvested stock awards currently held by the following persons in the following amounts: Clayton M. Christensen, 5,325 shares; Robert H. Daines, 5,325 shares; E.J.
-"Jake" Garn, 5,325 shares; Dennis G. Heiner, 5,325 shares; Donald J. McNamara, 5,325 shares; Joel C. Peterson, 5,325 shares; E. Kay Stepp, 5,325 shares; and all directors as a group, 37,275 shares.
-At October 31, 2012, there were no vested stock options outstanding to any member of the board of directors or any executive officer. - (6) John H. Lewis serves as the controlling member of Osmium Partners, LLC, which serves as the general partner of Osmium Capital, LP; Osmium Capital II, LP; and Osmium Spartan, LP (collectively, the Funds); and which manages other accounts on a discretionary basis.
-Mr. Lewis and Osmium Partners, LLC may be deemed to share with the Funds and discretionary accounts voting and dispositive power with respect to such shares, except for the 187,922 shares that are directly owned by Mr. Lewis.
+- (4) John H. Lewis serves as the controlling member of Osmium Partners, LLC, which serves as the general partner of Osmium Capital, LP; Osmium Capital II, LP; and Osmium Spartan, LP (collectively, the Funds); and which manages other accounts on a discretionary basis.
+Mr. Lewis and Osmium Partners, LLC may be deemed to share with the Funds and discretionary accounts voting and dispositive power with respect to such shares, except for the 170,848 shares that are directly owned by Mr. Lewis.
 Each of Mr. Lewis, Osmium Partners, LLC, and the Funds disclaim beneficial ownership with respect to any shares other than the shares owned directly by such person or entity.
-The information regarding the number of shares beneficially owned or deemed to be beneficially owned by Mr. Lewis, Osmium Partners, LLC, and the Funds was taken from a Schedule 13G filed by those entities and Mr. Lewis with the Securities and Exchange Commission, dated December 31, 2011. - (7) The shares held by SANSTEP Properties, L.C. are for the estate of the late Dr. Stephen R. Covey.
+The information regarding the number of shares beneficially owned or deemed to be beneficially owned by Mr. Lewis, Osmium Partners, LLC, and the Funds was taken from a Schedule 13G filed by those entities and Mr. Lewis with the Securities and Exchange Commission, dated December 31, 2012. - (5) The share amounts indicated include unvested stock awards currently held by the following persons in the following amounts: Clayton M. Christensen, 3,834 shares; Robert H. Daines, 3,834 shares; Michael Fung, 3,834 shares; E.J.
+"Jake" Garn, 3,834 shares; Dennis G. Heiner, 3,834 shares; Donald J. McNamara, 3,834 shares; Joel C. Peterson, 3,834 shares; E. Kay Stepp, 3,834 shares; and all directors as a group, 30,672 shares.
+At October 31, 2013, there were no vested stock options outstanding to any member of the Board of Directors. - (6) The share amounts indicated include shares subject to stock options currently exercisable held by the following persons in the following amounts: Robert A. Whitman 500,000 shares; Stephen D. Young 131,250 shares; and all executive officers and Directors as a group, 631,250 shares.